 - Bag nine Munros in one holiday

-- Including two Munros on our traverse of the fabulous Buchaille Etive Beag
+- Climb two Munros on our traverse of the fabulous Buchaille Etive Beag

-- And one of our favourites – Ben Lui
+- One of our favourites – Ben Lui

 - Great value: all prices include full board en-suite accommodation, a full programme of walks with all transport to and from the walks, plus evening activities

 - Great walking: challenge yourself to bagging some of Scotland’s finest Munros, in the company of our experienced leaders

 - Accommodation: our country house is equipped with all the essentials – a welcoming bar and relaxing lounge area, a drying rooming for your boots and kit, an indoor swimming pool, and comfortable en-suite rooms

 You're welcome to check-in to your room from 2:30 p.m. onwards (upgraded rooms from 1 p.m.)
 Please join us for afternoon tea.